-Course Director Susan - Gale Wintermuth, Jur.Dr.
+Course Susan - Gale Wintermuth, Jur.Dr.

+Director

 Department Business and Management

-Lecturer(s) and Teaching Assistants Susan - Gale Wintermuth
+Lecturer(s) Susan - Gale Wintermuth

+and Teaching

+Assistants

-ECTS Credit 3 ECTS; core course
+ECTS Credit 3 ECTS ; core course

 Points

-Students eligible Year 2 and exchange students, as well as debtors from previous study years
+Students Year 2 and exchange students, as well as debtors from previous study years

+eligible

 Introduction The course is comprised of lectures, discussions, and problem solving.
 There may be

 (Course one or two guest lectures on unique legal topics.

 objectives)

 Content MODULE A: THE INTERNATIONAL COMMERCIAL CONTRACT

 Introduction

-1. General legal principles of international commercial transactions1.1 Elements of contract formation
+1. General legal principles of international commercial transactions

+1.1 Elements of contract formation

 1.2 Civil v common law differences

-1.2 Givii v common law differences

 2 Parts of the contract

 2.1 Parties to the contract

 2.1.1 Legal personality

 2.1.2 General company law

 principles

 2.2 Payment terms

 2.2.1 Promissory notes

 2.2.2 Letters of credit

 2.3 Dispute resolution terms

 2.3.1 Jurisdiction

 2.3.2 Applicable law

-3 CISG

-3.1 Applicability

 3.2 Contract formation

-3.3 Simple v fundamental breach
+3.5 Simple v fundamental breach

-3.4 Basic remedies
+5.4 Dasic remedies

-Module B: ALTERNATIVE DISPUTE RESOLUTION TERMS
+Module B. ALTERNIATIVE DISDITTE RESOLUTION TERMS

-4 Procedural v substantive law
+A Procedural v substantive law

 5 Alternative dispute resolution (ADR) procedures

 5.1 Negotiation/mediation/conciliation

 5.2 Arbitration

 6 Setting aside of the award

-6 Setting aside of the award 7 Enforcing the award
+7 Enforcing the award

-7.1 New York Convention
+7 1 New York Convention

-7.2 Defenses and exceptions to enforcement

-Module C: DEBTOR-CREDITOR RELATIONSHIPS

-- 8 Payment terms, cont.

-- 8.1 Suretyship and guarantees

-- 8.2 Secured and unsecured debt

-- 8.3 Payment terms, cont.

-Promissory notes

-- 8.3.1 Non-negotiable

-- 8.3.2 Negotiable

-- 8.4 Letters of credit

-Module D: TRANSPORT OF GOODS

-- 9 Treaties

-- 10 ICC Incoterms

-- 11 Documents of title

-Module E: EU LAW

-- 12 "Rule of law"

-- 13 Basic structure of the EU

-- 13.1 Treaties

-- 13.2 Institutions

-- 13.3 Company law

-- 13.4 Brussel I Regulation

-- 13.5 Rome I Regulation

-Open

-Q&A

-Final Exam

-Content.
-The course is a survey of the wide-ranging areas of law that guide international commercial transactions.
-This survey approach is necessary, since this is not the study of law in one particular jurisdiction, such as Latvia: rather, it is the study of the general principles, which will be found in different forms in different jurisdictions.
+7.2 Defenses and exceptions to enforcement Module C: DEBTOR-CREDITOR RELATIONSHIPS 8 Payment terms, cont.
+8.1 Suretyship and guarantees 8.2 Secured and unsecured debt 8.3 Payment terms, cont.
+Promissory notes 8.3.1 Non-negotiable 8.3.2 Negotiable 8.4 Letters of credit Module D: TRANSPORT OF GOODS 9 Treaties 10 ICC Incoterms 11 Documents of title Module E: EU LAW 12 "Rule of law" 13 Basic structure of the EU 13.1 Treaties 13.2 Institutions13.3 Company law13.4 Brussel I Regulation13.5 Rome I Regulation Open Q&A Final Exam Structure and Content.
+The course is a survey of the wide-ranging areas of law that guide Format international commercial transactions.
+This survey approach is necessary, since this is not the study of law in one particular jurisdiction, such as Latvia: rather, it is the study of the general principles, which will be found in different forms in different invisitions.
 Objective.
 The objective of the course is for you, the student, to develop critical thinking skills in the area of international business law, e.g., the skill to identify legal issues raised by a fact scenario and the legal rules that apply, and then to apply the rules to the scenario to develop a logical and persuasive conclusion and, thus, to be able to work intelligently alongside legal counsel, when required.
 Structure.
 The course is comprised of lectures, discussions, and problem solving.
-There are may be one or two guest lectures on unique legal topics

-Material.
-Material is available in many languages on the topics discussed in the course.
-You are encouraged to read about the topics in your mother tongue, if this helps you with the nuances and details.

-- 1) TWOMEY AND JENNINGS, Anderson's Business Law (20. & 21. editions); and - 2) MARSON, Business Law (3rd edition 2013).
+There are may be one or two guest lectures on unique legal topics Literature and Material.
+Material is available in many languages on the topics discussed in the other course.
+You are encouraged to read about the topics in your mother tongue. if this resources helps you with the nuances and details.
+1) TWOMEY AND IENNINGS Anderson's Business I aw (20 & 21 editions) and 2) MARSON, Business Law (3rd edition 2013).
 Both are available in the library.
-NOTE: Textbooks written in English are invariably based on the law of English-speaking states, which are common law states.
+NOTE: Textbooks written in English are invariably based on the law of English- speaking states, which are common law states.
 The European Union is comprised of civil law states.
-These are different traditions, but with regard to international law they share international principles.
+These are different traditions, but with regard to international law they share international principles